 Blogging breaks the ice twice as fast as sharing a beer.
 In international conferences where people know only your digital persona when they put a real face on your name, they tend to open up within seconds.
 Usually starts with: “So you are the one who wrote about….” and that works like a charm!
 Networking becomes a piece of cake.

 Life is never boring when you are an active blogger.
 You focus on learning and studying continuously.
-Yes, you are daily engaged in digital technology trends, social media practices, SEO updates, general knowledge, news, books, surveys, newsletters, researches, seminars, workshops, community management issues, crises management, security parameters, coding, web design, literature, grammar, syntax, web development, business development, branding, selling tactics, e-commerce practices, new apps, photography, graphic design, financial reporting, marketing strategy, promotional actions, PR, press kits, meetings etc
+Yes, you are daily engaged in digital technology trends, social media practices, SEO updates, general knowledge, news, books, surveys, newsletters, research, seminars, workshops, community management issues, crises management, security parameters, coding, web design, literature, grammar, syntax, web development, business development, branding, selling tactics, e-commerce practices, new apps, photography, graphic design, financial reporting, marketing strategy, promotional actions, PR, press kits, meetings, etc

 The discipline required to organize your time and energy is remarkable.
-If you seek to create interesting content then you choose a life that balances between two completely different worlds: Technology & Creativity.
+If you seek to create interesting content then you choose a life that balances two completely different worlds: Technology & Creativity.

 The interaction with your readers and followers can become fruitful and productive.
-Many of my followers prefer to have private online discussions for some of the hot digital marketing topics.
+Many of my followers prefer to have private online discussions on some of the hot digital marketing topics.
 Through these discussions, incredible ideas have been born!
 Mainly, for suggestions on how to deal with technical problems.
 A new book is coming soon, thanks to my fellow bloggers!

 Dancing with newborn ideas is fascinating and rewarding enough to make you want to go further on this road.
 Think of bloggers as the new generation of chronicle writers and time-travelers.
-They witness reality and facts with a wondering eye and carry the responsibility to record what they see.
+They witness reality and facts with a wandering eye and carry the responsibility to record what they see.